antwanvdm/pokemon-gallery-react-native/README.md

   to create and implemented, as it's JSON-based
 - Using Icons gives you multiple options.
 I ended up using the expo package with an [easy interface](https://icons.expo.fyi/) to find my icons
+- For offline mode I used the [NetInfo](https://github.com/react-native-netinfo/react-native-netinfo) package.
+Most important was handling every UI element/action to have a solid offline experience
 - When actually building my app I needed real keys for Google Maps and Firebase (notifications).
 While the cloud console is easy to use (once your creditcard is connected..), it still costs some effort to get it running (see [Deployment](#deployment))